alinmercasi/simple-javascript-todo-app-with-theme-switcher-/README.md

 - To be more organized :)
 - Practice, practice, practice!
   #### For this project
-  - I would like to use svg on theme toggler button for a smoother ux an to create more complex animations
+  - I would like to use svg on theme toggler button for a smoother ux and to create more complex animations
-  - To be able to edit todos an update them in local storage.
+  - To be able to edit todos and update them in local storage.
 Maybe I would do this using 'contenteditable' attribute
   - Add some micro interactions when some events are fired (ex: when adding or removing todos)

 ## Known bugs

 - That ugly border on the theme toggle button (it has something to do with overflow hidden on the button itself, but I can't figure out why yet)
-- On responsive mode, the theme toggle button register ehe click/tap even if you click like 50% percent of his height under it.
-Futhermore, sometimes does not register if you click on its top half.
+- On responsive mode, the theme toggle button register the click/tap even if it happens like 50% percent of his height under it.
+Futhermore, sometimes does not register it if you click on its top half.

 ## Author